Online banking: The definitive guide

 Minimising the risk of fraud

-Criminals are now targeting service providers as much as they are individuals, accessing information that can directly or indirectly enable them to scam thousands of customers - as was the case in late 2014, when TalkTalk customers began to report receiving suspicious phone calls.
+Also it now seems that criminals are targeting service providers as much as they are individuals, accessing information that can directly or indirectly enable them to scam thousands of customers - as was the case in late 2014, when TalkTalk customers began to report receiving suspicious phone calls.

-When consumer magazine Which? tested online banking services in July 2014, it gave Nationwide the most security seals of approval with an overall score of 79%.
+When consumer magazine Which? tested online banking services in October 2016, it gave First Direct the most security seals of approval with an overall score of 78%.

 Other top scorers included: